Hamza-333/Wall-Following-Robot-RL/README.md

 ## Training

-To train the model as done in the report, the vectorizedMain.py needs to be run as defined below.
+To train the model as done in the report for our main task, constant speed path following, the vectorizedMain.py needs to be run without any arguments passed to it.

+For training the model for the extended tasks, variable constant speed/acceleration, and other settings, the vectorizedMain.py needs to be run as defined below.

 #### Rendering

 The code can be run with or without rendering the environment simulation visually for the training process.
-Although not rendering may quicken the process, however, as our code is well optimized to not take long anyways, we recommend rendering to see the model learn.
+Although not rendering may quicken the process, however, as our code is well optimized to not take long anyway, we recommend rendering to see the model learn.

 By default, vectorizedMian.py is set up to render.